 - The top of the mattress should not be higher than 7 feet from the floor, regardless of ceiling height.
-In cases where the mattress height exceeds 7 feet, a sturdy retaining railing shall be installed.
+In cases where the mattress height exceeds 30 inches, a sturdy retaining railing shall be installed.

 - Construction of elevated beds must be completed by the beginning of the first full week of semester classes, or sooner as mandated by the Rector.

-- All elevated beds will be inspected by the Office of Housing and Risk Management personnel, who will have final authority with respect to interpretation, modification and enforcement of these regulations.
+- All elevated beds will be inspected by the Office of Residential Life and Risk Management personnel, who will have final authority with respect to interpretation, modification and enforcement of these regulations.
 Elevated beds may not be modified or altered after they have been approved by the inspectors.